epfl-ada/ada-2023-project-datateahouse/README.md

 ### IMDb

 To diversify our analysis of a movie's success, we extracted two datasets, `title.ratings` and `title.basics`, from [IMDb](https://datasets.imdbws.com) to add a new dimension to our study of actor transformation.
+(NOTE: the `title.basic.tsv` is too large to upload to the repository and thus not inlcluded in the `ExpandedData` directory.
+Please manually download it from the link.)

 ### Oscar